May 03, 2019

 It is essentially curiosity that has built our world, and which will continue to build it in the future.
 After all, everything around us in our daily lives began with the idea that there was a need to be filled somehow.
 Our curious natures lead us to consider how we can enhance or improve our experience, and this will likely continue as long as humans exist on the planet.

-Ultimately, we can also bring this out in our students through how and what we teach.
-Here are some terrific ways to make learners curious through critical thinking.
+Ultimately, we can also bring this out in our students through how and what we teach with the help of these terrific ways to making learners curious through critical thinking.

 3. Use inquiry-based approaches

 Nothing engages the modern learner quite like inquiry-based learning.
 A pedagogy that actually predates the philosopher Socrates, its methodology involves providing opportunities that provoke the asking of deep questions, and that foster meaningful explorations of subjects.
 All of this is made possible by the unrivalled capacity inquiry-based learning has for stimulating a learner’s curiosity.

 Here at Wabisabi Learning, we love inquiry-based learning for that reason.
 It engages learners like no other teaching we have seen or used, and the modern learner responds to it eagerly.
 We even went so far as to create a set of inquiry-based learning activities that students all over the world enjoy using.
 Now yours can, too.